 With any genre of photography, it’s easy to get distracted by gear and spend thousands of pounds on lighting and light modifiers or shapers, but without knowledge and practice the results can be disappointing.
 Portrait photography is no different and it’s worth remembering that you can take great portraits on a budget.

-Below, Ian Pack will guide you through the process of creating successful portraits for less with gear that is both inexpensive and easily available in-store and online.
+Ian Pack guides us through the process of creating successful portraits for less with gear that is both inexpensive and easily available in-store and online.

 How to shoot better portraits on a budget

-For this article I used a Canon full-frame DSLR, a 50mm prime lens and inexpensive Speedlites.
-The 50mm lens I used is very popular and available from around £130 new but it’s worth seeking out used bargains.
+For this article, I used a Canon full-frame DSLR, a 50mm prime lens and inexpensive Speedlites.
+The 50mm lens I used is very popular and available for around $125 / £130 new but it’s worth seeking out used bargains.
 A 50mm prime is ideal because it gives portraits a natural feel without creating distance between the photographer and model.

-Of the flash lighting available for photography, the Speedlite, hot shoe flash, small flash or off-camera flash – they are referred to by different names by different photographers and manufacturers – are accessible, versatile and inexpensive.
-One of the Speedlites used for this article, the Kenro Speedflash, costs £95 (and at the moment you can get it for a discounted price of £79 from the Kenro website).
+In terms of flash lighting, the Speedlite, hot shoe flash, small flash or off-camera flash – they are referred to by different names by different photographers and manufacturers – are accessible, versatile and inexpensive.
+One of the Speedlites used for this article, the Kenro Speedflash, costs £95 (and at the moment you can get it for a discounted price of £71.49 from the Kenro website).

 To darken the background relative to the model, I set the camera to aperture priority mode and set the flash to TTL automatic.
 I used the camera exposure compensation to underexpose the ambient light by about one stop.
 The camera controlled the exposure for the background whilst the model was lit by the flash.